biggiefats/FireUp/README.md

 Also there is a secret gamemode.
 You can try to figure out where it is by navigating the code.
 The secret mode introduces its own game mode, with unique enemy generation.

+## How To Run
+- Use `git clone https://github.com/biggiefats/FireUp` to clone the repository via GIT **OR** copy all the files to your computer
+- Run the `main.py` file
+- Enjoy!

 ## Controls
 **Customisable**
 - W: Move up